richakotni/decoder/README.md

 # To run and install this app:

 # After installation:
 Choose whether you want to encrypt or decrypt.
 Then choose which cipher you want to use and whether you want to customize anything.
 Now, the fun part.
-Enter in any text you want to encrypt/decrypt!
+Enter in any text you want to encrypt/decrypt!<br/>
-Try decrypting this with an Atbash decryption: Hgivznorg rh zdvhlnv!
+Try decrypting this with an Atbash decryption: Hgivznorg rh zdvhlnv!<br/>
-Try decrypting this with a Caeser decryption with a shift of 16: Y belu Ijhuqcbyj
+Try decrypting this with a Caeser decryption with a shift of 16: Y belu Ijhuqcbyj<br/>